 Even if all landowners voluntarily adopt good practice, the only way we can reach our goals is through rules limiting nitrogen loss from pastoral land (which are known as the Lake Rotorua Nutrient Management Rules, or Plan Change 10).

-Gorse leaches around 38 kilograms per hectare of nitrogen into the earth, so we’re working with landowners to remove gorse from their properties.
-Need a hand removing your gorse?
-A $2.5 million Gorse Conversion Fund has been established to make the process easy.
+Gorse leaches around 38 kilograms per hectare of nitrogen into the soil, so we’re working with landowners to help them remove gorse from their properties.

 A $40 million incentive fund has been established to permanently remove 100 tonnes of nitrogen from entering Lake Rotorua (we have until 2022 to achieve this target).
 The remaining tonnes of nitrogen will need to come from engineered solutions.